The Blue Nile (band): Hats and popularity (1985–1990)

 Hats was released in October 1989 to rave reviews, including a rare five-star rating from Q magazine.
-Warmer and smoother sounding than the first album, and exploring the highs and lows of romantic love, Hats peaked at #12 on the UK Albums Chart.
-It was also the group's breakthrough record in the US, where it reached #108 on the US Billboard 200 album charts in May 1990.
+Warmer and smoother sounding than the first album, and exploring the highs and lows of romantic love, Hats peaked at No. 12 on the UK Albums Chart.
+It was also the group's breakthrough record in the US, where it reached No. 108 on the US Billboard 200 albums chart in May 1990.
 All three singles released in the UK from the album made the top 75 in the UK Singles Chart.

 The Blue Nile's first live public performance after making A Walk Across the Rooftops was in December 1989 on the television programme Halfway to Paradise, a Scottish-based arts magazine show broadcast on Channel 4.
 The band also composed and performed the theme tune for the programme, later released as a single B-side.
 The band played two songs with the American singer Rickie Lee Jones (who had recently befriended the band and had become one of its biggest supporters), performing her own "Flying Cowboys" and the Blue Nile's "Easter Parade".
 The duet version of "Easter Parade" was used as the B-side of both Jones's 1990 single, "Don't Let the Sun Catch You Crying", and the 12" single of "Headlights on the Parade".
 During 1990, the Blue Nile supported Jones on her US tour (their experience in America was filmed by BBC Scotland for a documentary titled Flags and Fences), followed by a tour of the UK culminating in two homecoming gigs in September 1990 at the Glasgow Royal Concert Hall, becoming the first non-classical band to play at the newly opened venue.